 Automotive collision avoidance systems designed to increase safety, reduce damages, and lower the number of fatalities have successfully accomplished that task according to a recent study published by the Insurance Institute for Highway Safety (IIHS).

 In particular, owners of vehicles with forward collision avoidance systems that include autonomous braking showed the largest reduction of insurance claims filed.
-While new technologies are greatly advancing safety features, auto manufacturers have had the consumer’s welfare in mind since the automobile’s inception.
+While new technologies are greatly advancing safety features (even automatic volume adjustment helps), auto manufacturers have had the consumer’s welfare in mind since the automobile’s inception.

 History of Automotive Safety Features